TomVollerthun1337/DavidSedley.github.io/content/publications/articles.md

 ### ‘Carneades’ theological arguments’
  in P. Kalligas (ed.), volume on ancient Academy (Cambridge, forthcoming)

-### ‘Epicurean versus Cyrenaic happiness’
-in R. Seaford, J. Wilkins, M. Wright (eds.) _Selfhood and the Soul: Essays on Ancient Thought and Literature in Honour of Christopher Gill_ (Oxford, forthcoming 2017), 89-106

 ### ‘Epicurus on dialectic’
 forthcoming in  T. Bénatouïl and K. Ierodiakonou (eds.), _Dialectic after Plato and Aristotle_ (Cambridge)